Princess Frederica Caroline of Saxe-Coburg-Saalfeld: Biography

 Frederica Caroline was the fifth child and youngest daughter of Franz Josias, Duke of Saxe-Coburg-Saalfeld and Princess Anna Sophie of Schwarzburg-Rudolstadt (1700–1780), daughter of Louis Frederick I, Prince of Schwarzburg-Rudolstadt.

 Marriage

-On 22 November 1754 in Coburg, she married Margrave Karl Alexander of Brandenburg-Ansbach and Bayreuth (1736-1806).
+On 22 November 1754 in Coburg, Frederica Caroline married Margrave Karl Alexander of Brandenburg-Ansbach and Bayreuth (1736-1806).
 The marriage was concluded for dynastic reasons.
 Although Frederica Caroline was considered virtuous, gentle, charitable and devout, her husband found her ugly, ignorant and boring.
-The marriage remained childless, he separated from his wife, who by that time lived at Schwaningen Castle in Unterschwaningen, and began to live with his mistress Elizabeth Craven, Baroness Craven of Hamstead Marshall.
+Their marriage was childless.
+Frederica Caroline moved to Schwaningen Castle in Unterschwaningen, and her husband moved to live with his mistress Elizabeth Craven, Baroness Craven of Hamstead Marshall.

-Frederica Caroline's brother, Prince Josias of Saxe-Coburg-Saalfeld, own his sister admission to the regiment as captain, this starting point of his brilliant military career.
+Frederica Caroline's brother, Prince Josias of Saxe-Coburg-Saalfeld, owed his sister admission to the regiment as a captain.

 Death

-After Frederica Caroline's death, her husband abdicated as Margrave and sold the Margravate to Prussia, he left the country and married morganatically his English mistress that year, who became Princess Berkeley upon her marriage to Alexander.
+After Frederica Caroline's death in 1791, her husband abdicated as Margrave and sold the Margravate to Prussia,.
 Frederica Caroline is buried in the Gumbertuskirche in Ansbach, Bavaria, Germany.